Frequently Asked Questions

 Windows PCs

-Windows PCs will usually search for and install appropriate drivers automatically at this time.
+Windows PCs will usually search for and install the appropriate drivers automatically at this time.

 No extra drivers are required, however adb must be installed.